Workshop

 2. Define PV buses and Q-limits

-Make sure your generator buses are of type PV and set reactive power limits (in MVar)
+Make sure generator buses are of type PV and define reactive power limits.

 3. Validate the network